Last updated: July 2020

 - Gauge Instagram influencers cost based on their engagement rates.
 This figure helps you find Instagram influencers within your budget.
 You can also start visualizing how to split your budget between micro-influencers and post frequency.

-Their pricing system is based on the number of influencers you wish to test but is worth it to make sure that no bots or fake influencers end up costing your business in an unsuccessful marketing campaign.
+Their pricing system is based on the number of influencers you wish to test but it’s worth it to make sure that no bots or fake influencers end up costing your business in an unsuccessful marketing campaign.

 In HypeAuditor, you can check comment authenticity, inorganic spikes in followers as well as engagement rates to test the legitimacy of an Instagram influencer.
 Like Fake Check, the pricing model is on a per search basis.
 The audience quality score and follower quality analytics are highlights of this fraud detection system.